 How to Join?

-The admission criteria for companies joining NASDAQ OMX First North are laid out in detail in the First North Rulebook.
+The admission criteria for companies joining Nasdaq First North are laid out in detail in the Nasdaq First North Rulebook.
 The overall admission requirements are the following:

 - Conditions for a sufficient supply and demand: